What You'll Learn

 Techniques for improving your literary exposition skills; choosing the right words; using dialogue effectively; adding sensory language; developing your own voice and style; using humor.

 Getting motivated; avoiding procrastination; pacing yourself.
-Using the techniques you learn in Lessons 11, 12, and 13, you'll produce and submit a rough draft of your selected writing project.
+Using the techniques you learned in previous lessons, you'll produce and submit a rough draft of your selected writing

 Organizing your ideas; maintaining focus; development; style; unity; coherence; practical revision exercises and techniques.
 You'll revise your initial draft using the skills you learn in this lesson.